 Reasons to choose Wilson Browne

-This is a very reasonable question to ask when you are spending a large chunk of your time or even given up your job to help a loved one such as an elderly parent or disabled child.
+This is a very reasonable question to ask when you are spending a large chunk of your time or even given up your job to care for a loved one such as an elderly parent or disabled child.

-We appreciate it can already be a very difficult time to make these adjustments and the financial pressures.
+We appreciate it can already be a very difficult time to make these adjustments and the financial pressures of being a carer.

 If you as the carer are also appointed as an attorney under a Lasting Power of Attorney or a deputy under a Court of Protection order property and financial affairs deputy then you should seek court approval.
 You should do this if you are considering paying yourself for care you provide as there is a conflict of interest of your own position and your duty to act in the best interest of the incapacitated person.